-The European Drug Prevention Prize is awarded every two years to active youth drug prevention projects that are currently functioning.
-Its objective is to recognize the importance of active youth participation in creating a better and healthier environment for all communities in Europe.
-The Prize will be awarded to three youth projects that will each receive a monetary benefit of \in 5,000.
+The Pompidou Group European Drug Prevention Prize is awarded every two years to youth drug prevention projects.
+Its objective is to recognize the importance of active youth participation in creating a better and healthier environment.
+The Prize will be awarded to up to three youth projects which will each receive a trophy and a monetary benefit of € 5,000.

-Being innovative is a feature of youth cultures in all countries, therefore projects including innovative approaches such as video, Internet, mobile phone and text messaging, as well as targeting young people under 18 are particularly encouraged to present themselves.
-In this respect the Prize is also a way to present new approaches to an interested audience.
-To ensure this, a descriptive inventory of shortlisted projects will be published and disseminated by the Pompidou Group.
+Being innovative is a feature of youth cultures in all countries; therefore projects including innovative approaches, particularly those using new technologies, as well as targeting young people under 18 are particularly encouraged to apply.
+In this respect, the Prize is also a way to present new approaches to interested people.
+To ensure this, information about winning and shortlisted projects will be published and disseminated by the Pompidou Group.

-To enter your project, please complete the application form and send it to the Pompidou Group Secretariat.
-The closing date for entries for the European Drug Prevention Prize 2012 is 30 March 2012.
+To enter your project, please complete the application form and email it to the Pompidou Group Secretariat.
+The closing date for entries for the Pompidou Group European Drug Prevention Prize 2016 is 31 July 2016.
 No entries will be accepted after this date.

-The entries will be judged by a Jury composed of 7 young people from different European countries.
-The Jury for the Prize 2012 includes young people from Austria, Bulgaria, Finland, Ireland, Lithuania, Spain and the Russian Federation.
-The Jury will be supported by an advisory group of experts.
+The entries will be judged by a Jury composed of seven young people from Pompidou Group and Council of Europe member States.
+The Jurors for the Prize in 2016 are young people from France, Germany, Iceland, Israel, Morocco, Poland, and Slovenia.
+The Jury is supported by two advisors who do not have a say in the jury's decision.